inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 Modelling
 .........

-Modelling floods is an entire discipline in it’s own right.
+Modelling floods is an entire discipline in it's own right.
 Flood modelling can be carried out by combining factors such as precipitation, geology and runoff characteristics, terrain etc. to derive a model of impending or current flood.
 Modelling can use data interpolation techniques - e.g. by